 Illumined Pleasures is an oil painting produced in 1929 by Spanish painter Salvador Dali.

-Dali’s head appears through the middle theater shaped like box placed in the middle while universal dreams and anxiety role plays below.
-This scene displays the script of Un Chien andalou which was being shoot and published in La Revolution surrealist later in a journal.
+Dali’s head appears through the middle theater shaped like box placed in the middle while universal dreams and anxiety role play below.
+This scene displays the script of Un Chien Andalou which was being shot and published in La Revolution surrealist later in a journal.
 Many other Surrealist painters had used these theater shaped like box in their paintings.

 The work can be viewed at the Museum of Modern Art, New York, USA